alexelash/wordpress-website/wp-content/plugins/wp-nested-pages/readme.txt

 7. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 1.4.1 =
+* Bug fix in quick edit where child pages display parent row data on update.

+= 1.4.0 =
+* Clone/Duplicate functionality added - click the "clone" button in a row to clone/duplicate a post or page
+* Bug fix when attempting to trash Advanced Custom Field field groups (Thanks to Ben Plum)
+* Javascript rewritten for more future-friendly updates and feature builds
+* Draft filter added to list
+* Tested and confirmed WordPress 4.3 compatibility

 = 1.3.15 =
 * Minor Bug fixes and optimizations